docwho2/java-connect-lex-chatgpt/README.md

 Other goals of the project (technical focus):
-- SAM CloudFormation example for all the components in play (`sam build` and then `sam deploy`) for simple deployment of the project.
+- SAM CloudFormation for all the components in play (`sam build` and then `sam deploy`) for simple deployment of the project.
 - Use of the to be released [V4 Java Event Objects](https://github.com/aws/aws-lambda-java-libs/tree/85837fa301a83f89bbb09683c35aa5df1077b7d4) instead of dealing with raw JSON for LexV2 Events
 - Use of the [Dynamo DB Enhanced client](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/ddb-en-client-doc-api.html) to save Java Objects
 - Generate Prompts with Polly and use SOX to convert them in a Lambda (a project in and of itself!)
 - Use of [SnapStart](https://docs.aws.amazon.com/lambda/latest/dg/snapstart.html) to reduce latency (which is important for a voice interface) on Lambda Functions
+- Dynamic Creation of the Connect Flow based on CloudFormation
 - To simply provide a full working example with Java well structured using the best available API's

 ## Architecture